home-assistant/home-assistant.io/source/_integrations/habitica.markdown

 ### Action `habitica.abort_quest` 🔒

 Terminate your party's ongoing quest.
-All progress will be lost and the quest roll returned to the owner's inventory.
-Only quest leader or group leader can perform this action.
+All progress will be lost, and the quest roll returned to the owner's inventory.
+Only the quest leader or group leader can perform this action.

 ### Action `habitica.start_quest` 🔒

 Begin the quest immediately, bypassing any pending invitations that haven't been accepted or rejected.
-Only quest leader or group leader can perform this action.
+Only the quest leader or group leader can perform this action.

 ### Action `habitica.cancel_quest` 🔒

-Cancel a quest that has not yet startet.
-All accepted and pending invitations will be canceled and the quest roll returned to the owner's inventory.
-Only quest leader or group leader can perform this action.
+Cancel a quest that has not yet started.
+All accepted and pending invitations will be canceled, and the quest roll returned to the owner's inventory.
+Only the quest leader or group leader can perform this action.

 ## Automations